karlgodtliebsen/playground-serilog-memorymapped-sink/README.md

 ## Content
-- A Serilog Sink that uses a memory Mapped File to offload LogEvents, for fast log production
+- A Serilog Sink that uses a Memory Mapped File to offload LogEvents, for fast log production, cross OS compatible.
-- Prevnets loosing Log Entries due to a names memory Mapped File that will be processed again after a process crash
+- Prevents losing Log Entries due to the usage of Named Memory Mapped File that will be processed again after a process crash
-- Host Setup to start  or more background Services to Consume the LogEntries and forward these to Repositories (at the moment RDBMS - MSSql, PostgreSql and SqLite) but cna be expanded to other systems as well
+- The systems shows how to use IHost based background services to start one or more services to Consume the LogEntries and forward these to Repositories.
+At the moment only RDBMS - MSSql, PostgreSql and SqLite, is implemented, but it can easily be expanded to other systems as well

 - The system consists of several bricks:

   - Serilog.MemoryMapped.Queue
   - Serilog.MemoryMapped.Sink
   - Serilog.MemoryMapped.Sink.Forwarder